akhandatascience/akhandatascience.github.io/index.md

 ---
 ## Developing Artifical Neural Networks (ANN) in PYTHON

-### Using Deep Learning to understand customers churn rates of a bank
+### Using Deep Learning to understand customers churn rates

 Please press the link below to see the details.